eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 ]
 ```

-If DUNE requires the wallet for some reason, e.g. to sign a transaction, it will unlock it automatically for you, as long as you are using the default wallet.
+If DUNE requires to access the wallet for some reason, e.g. to sign a transaction, it will unlock the wallet automatically for you as long as you are using the default wallet.
+Therefore, there is no further wallet setup required in DUNE.

 ## Node Setup